DaveMDS/node-red-contrib-tasmota/CODING.md

  * run "npm test" and fix all the issues
  * Update the version in package.json
  * Add a new entry in CHANGELOG.md
- * git-commit -m 'Prepare release X.X.X'
+ * git commit -m 'Prepare release X.X.X'
  * git tag -a vX.X.X
- * git-push --follow-tags
+ * git push --follow-tags
  * npm publish
  * request a refresh on flows.nodered.org